14 Day Marketing Challenge

 Assignment

-Review the attachment, then decide on two primary target audiences (i.e. existing customers, hot prospects, past clients) and two secondary audiences (i.e. vendors, family/friends, referrals).
+Review the Play Along Worksheet, then decide on two primary target audiences (i.e. existing customers, hot prospects, past clients) and two secondary audiences (i.e. vendors, family/friends, referrals).
 Don’t worry if you can’t identify them entirely; focus on getting groups down on paper.

 Choosing the Right Mix of Marketing Tools